Table of Contents

 No matter how they determined this number, it’s an awful way to determine how much weight it can realistically take.
-A bar set down hard, or even reasonably controlled, on a rack, endures much, MUCH more force from the shock-load than a bar sitting loaded and untouched with that amount of weight.
+A bar set down hard, or even reasonably controlled, on a rack, endures much, MUCH more force from the shock-load than a bar sitting loaded and untouched with that amount of weight, not to mention from the torque produced by the plates at the ends.

 So everyone went shopping for, say, a “1500lb test” bar, not aware that there was no standardized testing method that manufacturers adhered to.
 You would be comparing apples and oranges between manufacturers.